A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits: Resource costs

 \subsubsection{Projector onto kernel}

-The projector onto the kernel can be implemented using the approach of Ref.~\cite{lin2020near}, which considered how to optimally prepare ground states.
-While that work considered Hermitian matrices, and so used the quantum eigenvalue transform, the results can easily be adapted to the non-Hermitian case, using the QSVT formalism.
-Using Lemma 5 of Ref.~\cite{lin2020near}, given an $(\alpha, m, 0)$ projected unitary encoding of an operator $A$, we can implement $V_{\Pi_{\mathrm{Ker}(A)}}$, which is a $(1, m+3, \epsilon_k)$ projected unitary encoding of $\Pi_{\mathrm{Ker}(A)}$.
-We require $\mathcal{O}\left( \frac{\alpha}{\Lambda} \log(\epsilon_k^{-1}) \right)$ calls to an $(\alpha, m, 0)$ projected unitary encoding of $A$, and its inverse (where $\Lambda$ is the gap between the zero and lowest non-zero singular values), and to the necessary C$_{\Pi}$NOT gates.
+The QSVT circuit for implementing $V_{\Pi_{\mathrm{Ker}}}$ uses singular value threshold projectors~\cite{gilyen2019quantum}, i.e., it (approximately) transforms the block-encoding of $\partial_{k}^i$ into a block-encoding of the projector $\Pi_{\mathrm{Ker}}$ by mapping $0$ singular values to $1$ and non-zero singular values (that are at least $\Lambda_{\partial_k^i}$) to approximately $0$.
+A technical detail is that we need to use a polynomial of even degree for singular value transformation~\cite{gilyen2019quantum} ensuring that the left and right singular vectors coincide, yielding an (approximate) orthonormal projector.
+Suitable definite-parity polynomials can be found in Refs.~\cite{gilyen2019quantum, lin2019OptimalQEigenstateFiltering, lin2020near, martyn2021QSVT}.
+We need to filter out singular values above a threshold $\Lambda_{\partial_k^i}$.
+Using the results of \cite[Theorem 31]{gilyen2019quantum} given an $(\alpha, m, 0)$ block encoding of an operator $A$, we can implement $V_{\Pi_{\mathrm{Ker}(A)}}$, which is a $(1, m+1, \epsilon_k)$ block encoding of $\Pi_{\mathrm{Ker}(A)}$.
+We require $\mathcal{O}\left( \frac{\alpha}{\Lambda} \log(\epsilon_k^{-1}) \right)$ calls to an $(\alpha, m, 0)$ block encoding of $A$, and its inverse (where $\Lambda$ is the gap between the zero and lowest non-zero singular values).